aab64/PyCatKin/readme.md

 There are several case studies in the *examples* folder demonstrating different use cases.
 Note that these examples cannot be run by a user at present because they require data that is not shared here.
 This will be addressed in future when the user inputs are streamlined.

+## Documentation
+The documentation is hosted on [pycatkin.readthedocs.io](https://pycatkin.readthedocs.io/) and is built automatically after each push.

 ## Scientific articles using PyCatKin

 The following papers used PyCatKin: